Post-Processing

 read_data(filename[, file_format])

-Read a file from a disk.
+Read a file from disk.

 DataSet.read(filename[, file_format])